okaram/IntroJava/Basics.md

 ## Version control and git

 When you work on a program, you will make many revisions; in order to keep track of all your revision (and if you work as a team, to keep track of who changed what), you normally use a version control system.
 One of the most popular ones is git, and we will use it in this class.
-I will ask you to create an account on bitbucket to share your code with me, and I will use github to share my code with everybody (they are both git servers; github is free only for public repositories, but is very popular, while bitbucket allow for provate repositories also for free).
+I will ask you to create an account on [BitBucket](http://bitbucket.org) to share your code with me, and I will use bitbucket to share my code with everybody.
+Bitbucket is a free git server, which allows for private and public repositories.

 # Getting started